 The materials listed on this page for the products are what you want to aim for.
 Broadly speaking, synthetic materials like nylon and polyester blends are the way to go.

 These will also have an elastane / spandex element in the mix which gives your hiking pants their stretching capability, which is also something to keep an eye out for.

 In general, avoid cotton, linen, Rayon, etc. Although there are always exceptions to this rule too 🙂 Synthetic materials should see you good close to 100% of the time though.

 Q8.
 I see UPF ratings for some pants, what is this and is it a good idea to have it?

 UPF stands for Ultraviolet Protection Factor, which basically means how much of the suns rays are absorbed by the fabric.
 Hiking pants that have a UPF capability, have more ability to absorb UV, and so protect you from the sun.

 The higher the rating, the more protection offered.
 This is a good thing to look for in good hiking pants, especially if you know the rays from the sun will be an issue for you e.g. closer to the equator, certain environments (like a desert), high altitudes, or just a hot and sunny Summers day.

 Q9.
 Are pants that can be turned into Capri pants a good idea?

-In terms of hiking, their practical use can come when crossing a shallow stream perhaps, you can roll your pants up to ensure they don’t get wet.
+In terms of hiking, their practical use can come in useful when crossing a shallow stream perhaps, you can roll your pants up to ensure they don’t get wet.

 They also can act as another form of handy ventilation, without having to take bottoms off your pants as you would in convertible hiking pants, which also usually means you have to take your hiking boots off too.